LAGameStudio/apolune/pull_request_template.md

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

+Note that this template is just a strongly suggested guideline, it is not required.
+The basic things that are required are:  Description, Justification, Testing You Did (Certainty once merged it will work)

 Fixes # (issue)

 ## Type of change